Virginia Quay Settlers Monument

-The Virginia Quay Settlers Monument is a public monument in Tower Hamlets, London, to the first settlers of the Colony of Virginia who departed from here in 1606.
+The Virginia Quay Settlers Monument is a public monument in Blackwall, London, to the first settlers of the Colony of Virginia who departed from here in 1606.
 The monument has its origins in a plaque erected on the Brunswick Dock master's house in 1928.
 The house was badly damaged by bombing during the Second World War and in 1951 the plaque was incorporated into a monument erected during development of the site into the Brunswick Wharf Power Station.
 The monument was designed by Harold Brown and consisted of rough-hewn granite blocks from the walls of the West India Docks surmounted by a bronze sculpture of a mermaid.
 The mermaid was later stolen.
 The monument was refurbished by Barratt Homes during redevelopment in 1999.
 A polished granite plinth was added and the mermaid replaced by a mariner's astrolabe sculpted by Wendy Taylor.
 The monument is currently located on the riverside facing the Millennium Dome.

 Background

-Viriginia Quay was originally known as Blackwall, a small and isolated settlement in marshy surroundings.
+Virginia Quay was originally known as Blackwall, a small and isolated settlement in marshy surroundings.
 A causeway led to the Blackwall Stairs, a slipway and staircase providing access to the river.
 It was used as a departure point for several explorers including Martin Frobisher for his second expedition to the north-west passage and associated with shipbuilding in the area.
 The site was the location for the departure of the expedition that founded the Colony of Virginia in the modern-day United States.
 The expedition's three vessels, the Susan Constant, Discovery and the Godspeed left from this point on 19 December 1606.
 The expedition went on to found Jamestown, the first permanent English settlement in the Americas.